 There are many things to consider when choosing the right self-storage provider to meet your needs.
 However, it’s essential to consider certain key factors when making your rental decision.

-Here is what the consumers in our survey say are the main things they consider when rating their choice of self-storage provider.
+Here is what the consumers in our survey say are the main things they consider when rating their self-storage providers.

 When weighing up your self-storage needs, the first question you need to ask yourself is how much space you need.